Are you a community-minded sponsor?

 We need more than money - we need great sponsors

-Yes, money is essential, and we'll be more than happy to show you how we're going to recognise our platinum, gold and silver sponsors.
-We're also keen to talk employee engagement through memberships and volunteering, and to discover what types of skills might be native to your organisation and could help essential pieces of ours - those crossovers are great ways to add real value to any project, and we think ours is up there with the best.
+Yes, money is essential, and we'll be more than happy to show you how we recognise our sponsors.
+We're also keen to talk employee engagement through memberships and volunteering, and to discover what types of skills might be native to your organisation and could help essential pieces of ours - those crossovers are great ways to add real social value to any project, and we think ours is up there with the best.